For the majority of the world, financial services are either unavailable or of poor quality.

 Financial inclusion and the access to financial services for people and small businesses is an important part in achieving the SDGs.
 The UN writes the following about inclusive digital financing:

 “Inclusive digital financial services refer to mobile money, online accounts, electronic payments, insurance and credit, combinations of them and newer fintech apps, that reach people who were formerly excluded.
 Digital financial inclusion, when provided responsibly and sustainably in a well regulated environment, not only drives growth, but also enables faster progress toward many of the other SDGs, as this compendium shows.”

-- Providing loans to low income people and SMEs
+- Providing credit to low-income consumers and SMEs

-- Providing financial services, eg loans and remittance services, to people on fair and affordable terms
+- Providing financial services, e.g. loans and remittance services, to consumers on fair and affordable terms

 We believe all of the above measures for financial inclusion positively contribute to the SDGs.
 Although financial inclusion specifically is not an SDG it is clearly an important aspect to achieving several of the SDGs, including: